INTERNATIONAL NETWORK OF NUCLEAR STRUCTURE AND DECAY DATA EVALUATORS (NSDD)

 22nd Technical Meeting of the NSDD network

-The 22nd Technical Meeting of the NSDD network was held from 22 to 26 May 2017, at the Lawrence Berkeley National Laboratory, California, USA.
+The 22nd Technical Meeting of the NSDD network was held from 22 to 26 May 2017, at Lawrence Berkeley National Laboratory, California.
+Information about the meeting and access to presentations is available here.
+The summary report of the meeting is published in INDC(NDS)-0733.

 Joint ICTP-IAEA Workshop on Nuclear Structure and Decay Data: Experiment, Theory and Evaluation, 22 August - 2 September 2016, Trieste